jeremiahshirk/statsd-monitis-backend/README.md

 ### Running StatsD

-In the same StatsD directory where you used NPM to install statsd-monitis-backend and edited local.config, use node to run StatsD.
+In the same StatsD directory where you used NPM to install _statsd-monitis-backend_ and edited _local.config_, use node to run StatsD.

-	$ node statsd.js local.config
+	$ node stats.js local.config

 ## More information